Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 - So the Id equation is
   - Id = Kn/2[(Vgs-Vt)^2(1+λVds)]

- Fig 11 shows about the channel length modulation:
+- Fig 11 shows about the channel length modulation:

 ![fig10](https://user-images.githubusercontent.com/90343497/133110995-897e5a33-eee6-4f05-95c9-151cb93e23bd.png)

-## Introduction to spice:
+## Section-3:Introduction to spice
 - Spice is used to get the characteristics of nmos and pmos as welll as delay of transistor and also to sweep the voltages.
 - Value of model parameters are unique for different respective technologies.
 - In Model file, all the model parameters are availble provided by foundry.